 Hiking: 8.5 miles of trails

-The trails are marked with different colored blazes (see map).
-Trails marked with blue are no longer maintained or shown on the map.
 South Trail and the North Trail Lower Loop are open to mountain bikes and horses.

 North and South trails extend down the east side of the mountain.
 They are steep and rugged, offering experienced hikers a challenging 600-foot elevation change in under a mile.

 For an easier hike, try the upper loop of South Trail along the south face of the mountain and Indian Trail, which forms a 1.3-mile loop from Rim Road.
-North Trail Lower Loop connects the lower end of South Trail back to the North Trail via a portion of the old railroad grade, which is fairly flat.
+North Trail Lower Loop connects the lower end of South Trail back to the North Trail via a portion of the old railroad grade, which is fairly flat

 Indian Trail offers a great vista from the eastern cliffs, visible from I-80 and points in Tannersville and Scotrun.
-Visitors may also connect to South Trail midway across the south face section from Parking Lot 3 using the Vista Trail for a shorter loop.
+Visitors may also connect to South Trail midway across the south face section from Parking Lot 3 using Vista Trail for a shorter loop.

 Mountain Biking: Mountain biking is permitted on South Trail and North Trail Lower Loop.
 Bikes are prohibited on the connecting trails from the parking lots and on Indian and North trails.
 Bicycles are permitted on all hard surface roads shared by vehicles.

 Horseback Riding: Horses are permitted on all of the hard surface roads shared by vehicles, and also South Trail and North Trail Lower Loop.
 Horses are prohibited on Indian and North trails.